peterdri/ece-communications-labs/_ece450/lab1/calculating-ber.md

 - a log scale on the y-axis
 - a linear scale on the x-axis
 - appropriate axes titles
-- a legend (one entry for each of "Square", "LPF", "RRC")
+- a legend (one entry for each of: "LPF", "RRC", "Theory")

 A sample of what it might look like is included below (without labelling elements). **This sample had some curve-fitting/interpolation done to it which you do not need to do.**

   ![BER-curve.png](figures/BER-curve.png) <br>
   __*Sample BER curve*__

-{% include alert.html title="Deliverable question 5" class="info" content="Provide insight into your results.
+{% include alert.html title="Deliverable question 4" class="info" content="Provide insight into your results.
 What does the BER curve tell you about these pulse-shaping options?" %}

+{% include alert.html title="Deliverable question 5" class="info" content="How similar are the LPF and RRC curves?
+If there is any difference, what causes it? _Hint: consider the energy per bit and how you controlled that in these flowgraphs._" %}

-Review the [section deliverables](#part-5-deliverables) beforing moving on.
+Review the [section deliverables](#part-4-deliverables) beforing moving on.